The degrees of onesided resolvingness and the limits of onesided resolving directions for endomorphisms and automorphisms of the shift: Limits of onesided resolving directions

-We call $-p_L(\varphi)$, $p_R(\varphi)$, $q_L(\varphi)$ and $-q_R(\varphi)$ the \itl{limit of $p$-L direction of $\varphi$}, the \itl{limit of $p$-R direction of $\varphi$}, the \itl{limit of $q$-L direction of $\varphi$} and the \itl{limit of $q$-R direction of $\varphi$}, respectively.
-They are also called the \itl{limits of onesided resolving directions of $\varphi$}. \end{definition} Each of the limits of onesided resolving directions is an invariant of topological conjugacy between endomorphisms of subshifts: \begin{theorem} If two onto endomorphisms $\varphi$ and $\psi$ of subshifts are topologically conjugate, then
+The following theorem shows that the limits of onesided resolving directions is an invariant of topological conjugacy between endomorphisms of subshifts. \begin{theorem} If endomorphisms $\varphi$ and $\psi$ of subshifts are topologically conjugate, then